-The House continued its deliberations on the appropriation bill this afternoon starting where it left off for its lunch recess.
-By agreement the appropria tion was passed over temporarily and that for the deaf, dumb and biind school taken up.
-Mr. Anderson moved hat the maintenance appropriation for that institution be raised from \$45,00 to \$47,000, and the change was made.
-Mr. Smith asked that the attention the House be called back to the Uni-versity fund, which he asked should be made to include interest on the perma nent land fund.
-The amendment was adopted.
-In the industrial school report Mr Davis asked that \$1,000 be added for the ompletion of the women's cottage.
-The ncrease was allowed.
-In the appropriation for the State prison Mr. Smith said that he would like to have the wording of the approshot and killed Charles Holmes in this to quit America just as soon as he can arrange his affairs, and return to the land of his birth.
-Poy has sold his garden and what articles of value he had, and says when he collects some money coming to him he will start for China.
-China Chin, known as the "Mayor" of Chinatown, stated that he, too, was going back to China in a few months but only on a visit.
-Poy expects to re- COUNT VON BUELOW ON CHINA CRISIS.
+The House continued its deliberations on the appropriation bill this afternoon, starting where it left off for its lunch By agreement the appropria tion was passed over temporarily and that for the deaf, dumb and blind school taken up.
+Mr. Anderson moved that the maintenance appropriation for that institution be raised from \$45,000 to \$47,000, and the change was made. the House be called back to the Uni-versity fund, which he asked should be made to include interest on the perma nent land fund.
+The amendment was In the industrial school report Mr. Davis asked that \$1,000 be added for the completion of the women's cottage.
+The increase was allowed.
+In the appropriation for the State prison Mr. Smith said that he would like to have the wording of the appropriation for certain items changed ompliance with a request from the Governor.
+The motion carried, and the item now reads, instead of naming the item now reads, instead of hamme, invarious expenses, "for buildings, improvements, insurance," etc., the total, provements, insurance," when the \$17,165 remaining the same.
+When COUNT VON BUELOW ON CHINA CRISIS.